2017 SUMMER INTENSIVE

 For a list of stories staged in prior workshops, click here.

 TO REGISTER: first email email@example.com.
-Please include a brief description of your theater experience and/or your interest in the workshop/s.
+Please include a brief description of your theater experience and/or your interest in the workshop.
 You’re welcome to attach a resume but it’s not necessary.

 Once accepted into the program, a deposit of $200 is required to hold your space.
 The balance can be paid in one or two installments, as long as full payment is received by the start of the workshop.
 Deposit is refundable (minus a $50 fee) if you cancel by July 1.

-TUITION: $500 for each workshop or $900 for both.
+TUITION: $500.
 There are a few sliding scale spots available.

 WORKSHOPS: take place in studios at the Sills farm in Door County, the peninsula in Lake Michigan north of Green Bay, Wisconsin.